 Part of the focus on goal-setting also relates to knowing yourself, determining your values and interests, and advocating for yourself – these are all underpinnings that will help you both set and achieve your goals.
 If you aren’t sure what you want – what outcomes you actually want to achieve, start with a career assessment or two to get a better sense of what’s important to you.

 Write Your Goals Down

-One final point.
 You may be reading this article, thinking, “I don’t have time to write down my goals.”
-But if you don’t have time to write them down, how will you find time to actually achieve them?
+If you don’t have time to write them down, how will you find time to actually achieve them?

-How we help.
-We offer a toolkit for defining your goals and actions, and for tracking progress against them.
-We provide reminders to keep you goal-focused, even when you’re most busy.
+We offer a toolkit for defining your goals and actions, and for tracking goal progress against them.
+We provide reminders to maintain your goal commitment, even when you’re most busy.
 You can also work with one of our coaches or other career experts on setting or achieving your goals, or on developing a strategy to overcome roadblocks you see in your path.